Kemp Caldera: Geography and geomorphology

 Kemp Caldera lies at the southern end of the South Sandwich Islands, between the Scotia Sea to the north and the Weddell Sea to the south, about 50 km west-southwest of Thule Island.
 The caldera was discovered and sampled in 2009 during bathymetric mapping operations carried out by the RRS James Clark Ross.
 Further sampling efforts took place in 2010 and 2011.
 Another caldera, Adventure Caldera, lies east of Kemp Seamount; together with several other seamounts the calderas form the Vysokaya Bank.
 The Nelson Seamounts lie farther south.

 The volcano consists of two submarine edifices: the Kemp Caldera proper to the west and Kemp Seamount to the east.
 The latter rises to a depth of 80 m below sea level.
-The caldera is elongated in an east-west direction and has dimensions of 8.6 × 6.5 km.
+The caldera is elongated in an east–west direction and has dimensions of 8.6 × 6.5 km.
 The caldera has a volume of about 9–12 km3 and may have been excavated during the course of multiple eruptions.
 The caldera floor lies at a depth of 1600 m, 700 m below the margin of the caldera, which has a sill at 900 m depth, and contains a resurgent cone 1 km wide and 250 m high.
 Numerous volcanic cones and volcanic craters dot its rims, presumably from post-caldera volcanism.
 Deposits left by mass failures such as slide blocks and debris flow chutes occur both in and outside of the caldera.
 Basaltic rocks, sediments, sulfur and volcanic ash cover the surrounding seafloor.

 Geology

-Volcanoes in Antarctica and the Southern Ocean are found both on the mainland (Antarctic Peninsula, Marie Byrd Land, Victoria Land) and outlying islands (e.g South Sandwich Islands, South Shetland Islands) and feature both active eruptions and fumarole systems.
+Volcanoes in Antarctica and the Southern Ocean are found both on the mainland (Antarctic Peninsula, Marie Byrd Land, Victoria Land) and outlying islands (e.g. South Sandwich Islands, South Shetland Islands) and feature both active eruptions and fumarole systems.
 Hydrothermal vents in the Southern Ocean occur at the Australian-Antarctic Ridge and the East Scotia Ridge.

 Subduction of the South American Plate beneath the Sandwich Plate occurs at a rate of 7–7.9 cm/year and is responsible for volcanic activity in the South Sandwich Arc.
-The arc, includes the eleven volcanic South Sandwich Islands and other submarine volcanoes such as Protector Shoal.
+As the slab descends into the mantle, water is released and induces melting in the mantle wedge above the slab.
+The arc includes the eleven volcanic South Sandwich Islands and other submarine volcanoes, such as Protector Shoal.
 Other hydrothermal vents in the arc are found at Quest Caldera and Adventure Crater.
 Unlike Adventure Crater, Kemp Caldera is located within the backarc region.